 Which Clarivate products do you have access to?

-This guide will show you what you can do with our products, but before you can embark on that journey, you need to find out which of our products you have access to through your institution.
+Clarivate tools support every step of the research process.
+This guide will show you how to make the best use of them, but first you need to determine which of our products you have access to through your institution.
 The best source for this information is going to be your librarian, but you can also find out on your own by following the steps on this page.

 Web of Science is a platform consisting of several literature search databases designed to support scientific and scholarly research.